Does social media cut it for B2B sales & marketing?

-The current hot stories about B2B marketing and sales eminating from the US are about Facebook and its use in the mix.
-This may well be valid but I guess these messages are also being propogated by people with a vested tech/social media interest.
+The current hot stories about B2B marketing and sales emanating from the US are about Facebook and its use in the mix.
+This may well be valid but I guess these messages are also being propagated by people with a vested tech/social media interest.

 Andy Maslen on his blog reports that his successes are primarily all techniques and approaches that could have been executed in the 18th century.
 In ranking order of business success Andy reports this list:

 - Attending conferences

 - Having coffee/lunch with a prospect

 - Writing books